-From behind the front of the starting dock, a team may point their AUV in any direction.
+From the starting location, a team may point their AUV in any direction.
 Before the start of a run, and for additional points, teams may request a coin flip which determines the heading of the AUV for the start.
-If the coin lands on Heads, the AUV is parallel to the dock and points away from the gate.
-If the coin lands on Tails, the AUV is parallel to the dock and points away from the gate.
+If the coin lands on Heads, the AUV is positioned parallel to the to the gate.
+If the coin lands on Tails, the AUV is positioned so its tail is pointed toward the gate(the AUV is backward)